kmlawson/dotfiles/docs/vimhelp.md

 	u c-r	undo and redo
 	m{char}	mark current location with marker {char}
 	zt	set current line at top of window
-	z.	set current line at center of window zb	sett current line at bottom of window
+	z. zz	set current line at center of window zb	sett current line at bottom of window

 ## Insert Mode